cereryman/cs50ai/traffic/README.md

 *Note: I also realized that I had forgotten to restore the dropout to 0.5.
 I promptly did so...*

-6. According to reference #1, the best way reduce error is a combination of dropout max_norm.
+6. According to reference #1, the best way reduce error is a combination of dropout and max_norm.
 This was implemented as per reference #2.
 I also restored the dropout to 0.5. → This led to a small improvement.
 7. Tried batch normalization as per reference #3 → This provided another small improvement.

 ## Summary of Results ##